openqasm/openqasm/source/language/openpulse.rst

 OpenPulse Grammar
 =================

+*The OpenPulse grammar is still in active development and is liable to change.*

 OpenQASM allows users to provide the target system's implementation of quantum operations with ``defcal`` blocks .
 Calibration grammars are open to extension for system implementors.
 In this document, we outline one such grammar, OpenPulse, which may be selected within a supporting